 Picture a developer on a fintech team who needs an isolated staging environment for a payments service — an EKS namespace, a Postgres instance, a Redis cache, and the service deployed with the right secrets.

-On a portal IDP: the developer fills out a Backstage scaffolder form.
+On a portal IDP: the developer fills out a scaffolder form.
 It opens a PR adding a Terraform module and a Helm values file.
 A GitHub Action runs terraform apply (maintained by the platform team), Atlantis or a custom workflow handles state, External Secrets syncs credentials, and Argo CD eventually reconciles the manifests.
 The portal shows a catalog entry and links to the resulting dashboards.
 If the terraform apply fails on an IAM permission, the developer sees a failed Action — and files a ticket.
 The portal is a spectator to its own promise.

-On an execution IDP: the developer selects a blueprint, fills in the same parameters, and the platform itself provisions the RDS instance and ElastiCache cache through its provider integrations, opens the Argo CD application (or a GitOps PR) for the deployment, wires the secrets, and polls each resource until it reports healthy — surfacing the live status as it goes.
+On an execution IDP: the developer selects a blueprint, fills in the same parameters, and the platform itself provisions the database and cache through its provider integrations, opens the Argo CD application (or a GitOps PR) for the deployment, wires the secrets, and polls each resource until it reports healthy — surfacing the live status as it goes.
 If the request crosses a policy boundary (production data, a cost threshold, a regulated namespace), it routes to an approval queue before anything is created.
 The platform is the actor.

 Same developer experience on the surface.
 Completely different machine underneath.